 Menopause counselling at Harley Therapy™ London

-We recognise the difficulties women face trying to find menopause support in the UK.
-And we provide you with hand-selected, carefully vetted therapists who are highly rated experts in their field and truly care about their clients.
+And we provide you with only carefully vetted psychotherapists and counselling psychologists who are highly rated experts in their field and truly care about their clients.

 Furthermore, we have a registered GP on our team as well as several psychiatrists, should you need further specialised support.

 Call us today or complete our online booking form for a confidential first session with one of our highly experienced menopause counsellors in the City of London, Harley Street or London Bridge.
 We look forward to helping you.

 Further reading on menopause

 - Menopause and Mental Health - Is It Wreaking Havoc With Your Moods?

 - Female, Over 30, and Anxious?
 It Could Be "Menopause Anxiety"

 - "The Complete Guide to Menopause" (2021) Annice Mukherjee

 - Guides to Menopause by the Menopause Charity